torvalds/linux/Documentation/filesystems/autofs.rst

 required with any user-space program.
 Subsequent text refers to this as the "automount daemon" or simply "the daemon".

-"autofs" is a Linux kernel module which provides the "autofs" filesystem type.
+"autofs" is a GNU/Linux kernel module which provides the "autofs" filesystem type.
 Several "autofs" filesystems can be mounted and they can each be managed separately, or all managed by the same daemon.